OmranAlsamkari/Stacked/README.md

 - Added Helper Functions: Introduced utility functions to streamline code and enhance reusability.
 - Refactored Class Responsibility: Changed the class responsible for managing the general state.
 - Code Cleanup: The code is now cleaner and more organized, resulting in better readability and maintainability.
+### Version 1.1.1
+- Fixed a bug in entering actions.

 ## Licence
 [![MIT](https://img.shields.io/badge/License-MIT-blue)](https://opensource.org/license/mit)